Who is responsible for your personal data?

 What is personal data?

-We collect information about you in a range of forms, including personal data.
-As used in this Policy, “personal data” has the meaning given to it in the GDPR, and includes any information which, either alone or in combination with other information we hold about you, identifies you as an individual, including, for example, your name, postal address, email address and telephone number.
+As used in this Policy, “personal data” has the meaning given to it in the GDPR, and includes any information which, either alone or in combination with other information we hold, can identify an individual.

 How does Marex collect your personal data?

 We may collect and process personal data about you or relating to you in the following ways:

 - if you register to become a client of our Services;

 - if you send us a message through our Services or correspond with us by telephone, in writing or otherwise;